MitchellCrean/Xaqios/DnD - Xaqios/Session Notes/Rough Session Notes (Nigh Unreadable until session 7)/Session 4.md

-portents for now - 5 and 11
+portents for now:  5 and 11
 gilbert has attuned ----------------------------------------- gilbert conversation with ring the name is gabriel another one that book of yours, he wrote it --------------------------------------------------- gilbert told us this he was apprentice before, sorted through books, picked up the book -